cptran777/smite-party-service/README.md

 1) Customized lists.
 Basic lists of gods should include them purely sorted by type (Warrior, Mage, etc).
 Then there should be role-based lists (Healer, Tank, CC, etc) in addition to the fixed role lists (Jungler, Mid, etc).
 The goal will be to allow people to choose what type or role based list should be included in a role instead of a purely fixed list.

 2) Move these lists to a relational database, probably MySQL or Postgres.
+Edit: Since the lists should be fairly consistent, and each character should be a set of information for themselves, the better form to put the lists in would be a non-relational database such as MongoDB.
+Additionally, Node is apparenty not as good when it comes to relational databases, so switching to MongoDB would actually be better perfromance-wise as well.

 3) Customized queries for different numbers of players, inclusion or exclusion of roles or gods from each pool for the query.